History of Potatoes

 Some bad diseases that attacked wheat and barley convinced European farmers to try planting potatoes in the late 1700s, and by the 1800s a lot of people in northern Europe were eating potatoes regularly, mostly replacing parsnips, turnips and rutabagas, and reducing the amount of wheat and barley that they ate.
 People also liked potatoes because they grew under the ground and were less likely to be destroyed in a war than wheat and barley.

 Planting potatoes (Vincent Van Gogh, 1885)

 Gradually European people brought potatoes to other continents as well as Europe.
-In the 1830s, the rye harvest was very bad in Russia, and farmers began to plant potatoes instead.
+In the 1830s, the rye harvest was very bad in Russia, and farmers started to plant potatoes instead.
 Soon most people in Eastern Europe and Central Asia were living mainly on potatoes instead of rye bread.
-In Africa, European rulers encouraged people to plant potatoes in the 1800s, and again they became popular because they were less likely than millet to be destroyed during wars.
+In Africa, European rulers encouraged people to plant potatoes in the late 1800s, and again they became popular because they were less likely than millet to be destroyed during wars.

 Irish family eating potatoes

 By the 1830s, people in Ireland were living mainly on potatoes, because they didn't control very much land and potatoes were the only plant that would produce enough food to feed them.
 But in 1845, a fungus destroyed almost the entire potato crop in Ireland.
 Rich people refused to give their poor neighbors other kinds of food, which were too expensive for poor people to buy.
 Millions of people starved to death.
 Many of the survivors moved to the United States to start over, and they brought their habit of living on potatoes with them.
 By the 1850s, many North American farmers were also growing white potatoes, which gradually replaced sweet potatoes for many people.
 So even though North America was closer to South America than any other continent, people began eating white potatoes first in South America, then in faraway places like China, Europe, and Africa, and only later in North America.